 This long tradition of wine production has produced a visually dramatic terrain that is a reflection of its economic, social and technological evolution.

-• The Dolomites, Italy.
 The Dolomites are widely regarded as being among the most attractive and exceptional mountain landscapes in the world.
 Their beauty derives from a constellation of spectacular vertical forms—such as 5,000-foot pinnacles, spires and towers—with contrasting horizontal surfaces that include crags, ledges and plateaus.
 Colors range from bare, pale-looking rock surfaces on high to deep-green forests and meadows below.

 Geologist pioneers were the first to be captured by these dolomite walls, and their writings and subsequent paintings and photographs further underlined their aesthetic appeal.

-• Plitvice Lakes National Park, Croatia.
 A forest reserve in central Croatia, Plitvice Lakes National Park was inscribed on the World Heritage List for both its ecological and geological values.

 The waters flowing over the limestone and chalk here have, over thousands of years, deposited travertine barriers, creating natural dams which in turn have created a series of beautiful caves, lakes and waterfalls.
 The park’s forests are home to Eurasian brown bears, lynx, wolves and many rare bird species.

-• Rhaetian Railway in the Albula/Bernina Landscapes, Italy and Switzerland.
 According to UNESCO, the Rhaetian Railway in the Albula/Bernina Landscapes constitutes an “outstanding technical, architectural and environmental ensemble and embodies architectural and civil engineering achievements, in harmony with the landscapes through which they pass.”